We're proud to be recognized as a Leader in the 2024 Gartner®️ Magic Quadrant™️ for Collaborative Work ManagementGet the report

 The emergence of ChatGPT a year ago was a watershed moment.
 Suddenly, the future we had long envisioned was hurtling towards us at an astonishing pace.
 We found ourselves at a critical juncture: wait and see how the technology evolved, or dive in headfirst to help shape its trajectory.

 For us, there was only one answer.
 We quickly assembled a dedicated AI team with a clear mandate: find innovative ways to weave the frontier models into the very fabric of Asana in a safe and reliable way.
 We collaborated closely with leading AI pioneers like Anthropic and OpenAI to accelerate our efforts and stay at the forefront.
-We launched Asana Intelligence and brought to market powerful generative AI features like smart status updates, smart summaries, and smart answers.
+We launched Asana AI and brought to market powerful generative AI features like smart status updates, smart summaries, and smart chat.
 The process of taking these first steps unlocked our learning and led us to countless new ideas.
 We knew this was just the beginning.

 Internally, reactions to AI ranged from exhilaration to skepticism.
 We knew we needed to build literacy and hands-on experience to unite everyone around this transformation.
 So we launched an internal AI community and immersive workshops, encouraging all employees to tinker with the technology.
 We stood up Slack channels like #ai-adventures-and-explorations, we started evangelizing the power of AI through new internal use cases, and stories of our personal breakthroughs at company all-hands and in team meetings.